 CMV (Cytomegalovirus) is a ubiquitous human herpes virus that causes adverse clinical outcomes in immunocompromised individuals, such as hematopoietic cell transplant (HCT) and solid organ transplant (SOT) recipients and those infected with human immunodeficiency virus (HIV).
 CMV infection is the most frequent viral complication after HCT, and current strategies using either preemptive or prophylactic antivirals have not eliminated CMV complications.
 CMV reactivation is also common in immunocompetent adults with critical illness, and is associated with complications including prolonged mechanical ventilation and increased duration of ICU admission and hospitalization.

 Recent studies by our group in this area have demonstrated the superiority of preemptive therapy over prophylaxis for preventing CMV disease in CMV-seronegative recipients of liver transplants from seropositive donors, and have shown that letermovir prophylaxis after HCT delays CMV-specific immune reconstitution.
 We also seek to increase the speed and efficacy of clinical trials, and toward this goal we recently helped to establish CMV viral load kinetics as a surrogate endpoint for CMV disease in HCT recipients.
 An additional area of focus is improved diagnostics — in an ongoing trial, we are assessing self-collection of dried blood spots as a strategy to make weekly CMV testing more feasible at late time points after HCT.
-Within the immunocompetent patient population, our group recently found that antiviral prophylaxis directed at CMV increases ventilator-free days in patients with sepsis-associated respiratory failure, and these results are the basis for an upcoming large randomized phase 3 trial.
+Within the immunocompetent patient population, our group recently found that antiviral prophylaxis directed at CMV increases ventilator-free days in patients with sepsis-associated respiratory failure, and these results are the basis for an ongoing large randomized phase 3 trial.